PrimoKu/h2ai25/README.md

 - **Speech and mood analysis**: Speech patterns and emotional indicators
 - **Web-based visualization**: Interactive dashboard for all monitoring and analysis results

-Each domain is analyzed by specialized AI agents powered by OpenAI's GPT-4 or H2AI's language models, with a meta-analysis agent that synthesizes all inputs to provide comprehensive Parkinson's disease assessment.
+Each domain is analyzed by specialized AI agents powered by OpenAI's GPT-4o language models, with a meta-analysis agent that synthesizes all inputs to provide comprehensive Parkinson's disease assessment.

 ## System Architecture